 Can I use a personal loan to consolidate debt?

-Yes, you can use a personal loan to consolidate debt.
-It’s a common use for personal loans, allowing borrowers to combine multiple debts into a single payment, potentially with a lower interest rate.
+Yes, you can use a personal loan to consolidate debt by combining multiple high-interest debts into one loan with a lower interest rate and fixed repayment schedule.